 Since this announcement, Hawaiian Airlines has decided to end all flights between the mainland and Hawaii except for one daily nonstop flight between Honolulu (HNL) and Los Angeles (LAX).
 Other airlines are likely to adjust schedules in response.

 These efforts are all being made to slow the spread of the novel coronavirus (COVID-19) and we should all do our part to avoid any non-essential travel for the time being.
 Planes are still flying for essential travel including transporting medical supplies and personnel, and for families to return home or to be with loved ones during this pandemic.
 These states have imposed strict measures to discourage any discretionary travel at this time.
 The only exemptions from the orders listed above are airline crews, medical personnel, military on orders, and residents who support critical infrastructure.
-For more information, view the official orders for Alaska, Florida, Hawaii, and Texas.
-These are the first states to order such restrictions on domestic travelers, but we may see more states follow suit in the future.
+For more information, view the official orders, which are linked above.
+We may continue to see more states restrict domestic travelers in the future.

 Follow us on Twitter @airfarewatchdog for the most up-to-date information regarding travel restrictions, cancellations, and the aviation industry's response to COVID-19.